Projects & Exhibitions

 5/6-6/19/2022

-A catalogue was produced for the group exhibition blossom soup, blossom salad at the Block Museum for which I exhibited the work Acknowledgments 2022.
+A catalog was produced for the group exhibition blossom soup, blossom salad at the Block Museum, where I exhibited the work Acknowledgments 2022.
 The book presents the research of an emard, Whitney Johnson, Scott Kemp, Travis Morehead, jess mai walker, and myself.
-My section includes an essay written by Joelle Mercedes introducing my practice, followed by research images from various iterations of the Acknowledgments project, and a poem contextualizing the works.
+My section includes an essay by Joelle Mercedes that introduces my practice, followed by research images from various iterations of the Acknowledgments project, and a poem that contextualizes the works.

 your poison is our medicine